Corchorus: Food

 Corchorus leaves are consumed in the cuisines of various countries.
-Corchorus olitorius is used mainly in the cuisines of southern Asia, the Middle East, North Africa and West Africa, Corchorus capsularis in Japan and China.
+Corchorus olitorius is used mainly in the cuisines of South Asia, West Asia, North Africa and West Africa, Corchorus capsularis in Japan and China.
 It has a mucilaginous (somewhat "slimy") texture, similar to okra, when cooked.
 The seeds are used as a flavouring, and a herbal tea is made from the dried leaves.
 The leaves of Corchorus are rich in betacarotene, iron, calcium, and vitamin C. The plant has an antioxidant activity with a significant α-tocopherol equivalent vitamin E.